szymonmaszke/dotfiles/README.md

 ## Acknowledgments

-Thanks to any developers whose work brought this system to life.
+Thanks to any developer whose work brought this system to life.
 This repository contains many __WIP__ projects and errors, if you see any (or want to contribute/suggest something interesting), do not hesitate to open PR.

 __Lastly, if you like/made use of anything from this repository, a star would be nice :heart_eyes:__